 South Lamar is a great neighborhood for people who want to enjoy the nature hotspots — like Ladybird Lake — in Austin, Texas.
 The neighborhood is right next door to the Hike and Bike Trail and Umlauf Sculpture Garden in Zilker Park.
 The neighborhood is also home to the city’s most popular attractions including Barton Springs Pool and top-notch restaurants like Uchi and Odd Duck.

 The Guild South Lamar

-If you prefer Airbnb-style stays to hotel offerings, check out The Guild on South Lamar.
+If you prefer Airbnb-style stays and rentals to hotel offerings, check out The Guild on South Lamar.
 The aparthotel features spacious living areas along with a swimming pool and local food options — including tasty food trucks — within walking distance.

 North Loop/University Area

 Austin is home to the University of Austin, Texas.
 The University has won more Big 10 football titles than any other team in the league.
 This is the best area to stay in Austin if you want to check out a football game.
 If you’re in town to root on the Longhorns, the North Loop is an excellent budget-friendly place to stay.
 The area offers a quiet vibe for people who like to mellow out after a day of adventuring around the city.
 It’s also a great blend of restaurants, shops, and homes so you feel like you’re truly immersed in the city.
 Within walking distance, you’ll find the Blanton Museum of Art and Bullock Texas State History Museum.

 Located just down the street from the University, this hotel is popular among football fans and parents bringing their kids to check out the university.
 Just north of downtown, the hotel offers easy access to livelier neighborhoods while also ensuring a quiet and enjoyable stay.